prcutler/stoneopen/wp-content/themes/accesspress-parallax/readme.txt

 ---------------------------------------------

 == Changelog ==
+Version 1.25.1
+* Fixes for the compatibility with Polylang Plugin
+* Post Navigation in the single post shows the post with same term only

 Version 1.25.0
 * CSS fixes to make compaltible with the latest release of WordPress 4.4
 * Auto Transition Bug in main slider fixed